Anelairam/tic_tac_toe/README.md

 ### Future updates

 - During the deployemnt of the project gained some extra features that are going to be inclued to the nearest updates.
 These updates are:
+- Audio features to allow the user to increase and dicrease the volume of the music and sound.
+- One extra qualification in order for the game to start, the difficulty level.
+Will include a difficulty level with a countdown timmer based on the difficulty that the player choose and see hom many wins can he do in these amount of time

 ## Deployment